-A JSON Web Key (JWK) is a JavaScript Object Notation (JSON) [RFC4627] data structure that represents a public key.
+A JSON Web Key (JWK) is a JavaScript Object Notation (JSON) [RFC4627] data structure that represents a cryptographic key.
 This specification also defines a JSON Web Key Set (JWK Set) JSON data structure for representing a set of JWKs.
 Cryptographic algorithms and identifiers for use with this specification are described in the separate JSON Web Algorithms (JWA) [JWA] specification.

-Goals for this specification do not include representing private keys, representing symmetric keys, representing certificate chains, representing certified keys, and replacing X.509 certificates.
+Goals for this specification do not include representing certificate chains, representing certified keys, and replacing X.509 certificates.